Mookie Betts: 2016 season: First All-Star appearance

 Betts was selected to the 2016 MLB All-Star Game, the first of his career.
 He started in right field and was 1-for-2 with a single, and a RBI.
-Betts was named the AL Player of the Month for July, when he batted .368 (35-for-95) with five home runs, 15 RBIs, five stolen bases and a 1.068 OPS in 23 games.
+Betts was named the AL Player of the Month for July, when he batted .368 with five home runs, 15 RBIs, five stolen bases and a 1.068 OPS in 23 games.
 On September 20, Betts became the first player to reach 200 hits during the 2016 MLB season.
 In 158 games played, Betts finished the season with a .318 batting average, 214 hits, 122 runs scored, 42 doubles, 31 home runs, 113 RBI, and an MLB-leading 359 total bases.
 His 67 multi-hit games also led MLB.
 He also was 2nd in the league in power-speed number (28.3).

-With the Red Sox finishing the season 93–69, the team clinched the AL East Division but succumbed to a 3-game sweep by the Cleveland Indians in the 2016 ALDS.
+With the Red Sox finishing the season 93–69, the team clinched the AL East Division but succumbed to a three-game sweep by the Cleveland Indians in the American League Division Series (ALDS).
 Wilson Sporting Goods named Betts its Defensive Player of the Year at right field and best overall among all major league fielders.
-After the season, Betts was named a finalist for the American League MVP Award, alongside Mike Trout and José Altuve.
+After the season, Betts was named a finalist for the AL MVP Award, alongside Mike Trout and Jose Altuve.
 He finished as the runner-up to Trout.

 In November, Betts underwent right knee surgery.

 2017 season: Second All-Star appearance

+Prior to the 2017 season, Betts and the Red Sox were unable to come to terms on a contract.
+The Red Sox renewed Betts' contract with a salary of $950,000, a raise from his $566,000 salary in 2016.

 From September 12, 2016, through to April 19, 2017, Betts maintained a streak of 129 consecutive plate appearances without a strikeout.
 The streak ended when Francisco Liriano of the Toronto Blue Jays struck him out.
-In a regular season game at Toronto, he tied an MLB record when he recorded 8 RBIs from the leadoff slot in a 15–1 rout of the Blue Jays on July 2, 2017.
-He was granted his second American League All-Star Game selection on the same day.
-Originally chosen as a reserve, it was announced on July 3 that Betts will start in place of Mike Trout, who was out due to surgery on his thumb.
+In a regular season game at Toronto, he tied an MLB record when he recorded eight RBIs from the leadoff slot in a 15–1 rout of the Blue Jays on July 2.
+He was selected to his second AL All-Star Game the same day.
+Originally chosen as a reserve, it was announced on July 3 that Betts would start in place of Mike Trout, who was out due to surgery on his thumb.

-Betts ended the season with a .264 batting average, 101 runs scored, 26 stolen bases, 24 home runs, and 102 RBIs.
+Betts ended the season with a .264 batting average, 101 runs scored, 26 stolen bases, 24 home runs and 102 RBIs.
 Betts led the Red Sox in each of those categories except batting average, as he batted just .236 from the All-Star break through September 4.
 Despite his solid stats on the season, Betts was criticized for his inability to turn balls in play into hits.
 His batting average on balls in play fell 54 points from its 2016 level to .268.
-He also was 3rd in the league in power-speed number (25.0).
-He won his second consecutive Golden Glove Award this season.
+He also was third in the league in power-speed number (25.0).
+He won his second consecutive Gold Glove Award.